rehierl/node-tree-outliner/3-4-0-design-6.md

 A section that belongs to another section is said to be "an inner section of" the presequent section.
 In addition to that, the presequent section is said to be "a parent section of" the inner section.
-Consequently, an inner section is said to be related with its parent sections.
+Consequently, an inner section is said to be related with all of its parent sections.

-Note that a section can be an inner section with regards to multiple different parent sections, just as it can be subsequent to multiple different and still open presequent sections.
+Note that a section can be an inner section with regards to multiple different parent sections.
+That is, because it can be subsequent to multiple different and still open presequent sections.

+Note that allowing multiple parent sections is just a formal approach.
+The semantics will be clarified when the relationship between sections is clarified.
+For now, the expression "the parent section of" is only used to reference the corresponding presequent section.

 At this point, the "an inner section of" reference only refers to a section which belongs to another section.
 That is, a reference without any additional meaning.
-Likewise, the "a parent section of" reference only refers to a section which is presequent to one of its inner sections.
+Likewise, the "a/the parent section of" references only refer to a section which is presequent to one of its inner sections.

-Note that, at the moment, it might be confusing that a section may have multiple parent sections.
-So for now, "the parent section of" will be used instead to refer to the corresponding presequent section.

 **Memory hook**
-Just an example:
+Just a visual example:

 ```
               n1